Okay, folks, the one o'clock Gallup poll is out, and it's 51.45 Romney, six points.

 Let's say in this debate tonight that it's another wash, that there's nothing major that happens here to scare people away from Romney.

-Well, where are they gonna go to get Obama's momentum back?
+Or where are they going to go to get Obama's momentum back?

-Or where they're gonna go to to cut Romney down to size.
+Or where are they going to go to cut Romney down to size?

 This Iranian thing was fascinating to me, by the way.